qiyanjun/2025sp-GenAI-overview/About.md

 + Final grades will be based on.
   - 60% for the quality of your four seminar presentations;
-  - 25% for the quality of your project; (project difference: Graduate vs. Under)
   - 15% for submitting questions before each session
+  - for the rest of 25%
+    + option-1:  10% for the course attendance + 15% for the quality of your project (4-page double column final project report is needed; if longer and with good quality, extra credits will be given)!
+    + option-2: 25% purely based on your project (You are expected to submit a 8-page double column final project report.)